-Step Action 10 To calculate the net unearned income: Add the deemed income amount to the customer child's counted unearned income except for needs based payments; If a customer child receives child support payments, subtract 1/3 of the child support payment; Subtract the \$20.00 general income deduction; and Add in any needs based payments.
+Step p Action 10 10 To calculate the net unearned income: Add the deemed income amount to the customer child's counted unearned income except for needs based payments; If a customer child receives child support payments, subtract 1/3 of the child support payment; Subtract the \$20.00 general income deduction; and Add in any needs based payments.
 11 To calculate the net earned income: Total the counted earned income of the customer child; Subtract any student earned income exclusion; Subtract and unused portion of the \$20.00 general deduction; Subtract the \$65.00 work expense deduction; Subtract any Impairment Related Work Expenses; Subtract 1⁄2 of remaining earned income; and Subtract any Blind Work Expenses.
 12 Add the net unearned income from Step 10 to the net earned income from Step 11 to get the total net income.

-13 Calculate a child allocation amount for each customer child's children living in the home (see MA609.B.8 for calculation steps) and subtract the total child allocations from the total net income from Step 12 14 The result is compared to the QMB, SLMB, and QI-1 income standards for an individual.
-If the income is: Less than or equal to 100% of the FPL, the customer qualifies for QMB.
+1 3 Calculate a child allocation amount for each customer child's children living in the home (see $MA609.B.8$ for calculation steps) and subtract the total child allocations from the total net income from Step 12 1 4 4 The result is compared to the QMB, SLMB, and QI-1 income standards for an individual. the income is: Less than or equal to 100% of the FPL, the customer qualifies for QMB.
+Greater than 100% but less than or equal to 120% of FPL, the customer qu SLMB.
 Greater than 100% but less than or equal to 120% of FPL, the customer qualifies for SLMB.
 Greater than 120% but less than or equal to 135% of FPL, the customer qualifies for QI-1.